 Along with their stunning physique, they are incredibly smart and noble.
 They, too, make excellent police dogs as well as watchdogs.
 They are fearless and will proudly protect you and your family.

-Like the German Shepherd, they can be a bit aloof at first but will gladly become a wonderful companion.
+Like the German Shepherd, they can be a bit aloof at first but will gladly become wonderful companions.
 They do need to be trained early on and would be best with a strong, confident handler.

 (Find out what dogs are similar to Doberman Pinschers.)